Health Equity Practice Mentors

 -

-Grant is an MPH graduate with extensive experience in public health research, both domestically and internationally, focusing on infectious diseases and non-communicable diseases.
-He is skilled in health equity analysis, data interpretation, and community engagement, with a strong commitment to addressing disparities and improving health outcomes across diverse populations.
+MPH graduate with extensive experience in public health research, both domestically and internationally, focusing on infectious diseases and non-communicable diseases.
+Skilled in health equity analysis, data interpretation, and community engagement, with a strong commitment to addressing disparities and improving health outcomes across diverse populations.

 -